dayseanm04/Cisco-WLC-Wireless-Network-Deployment-Project/01-Setup/04-external-network-and-internet-simulation-setup.md

 ## Overview
-I will use thius external network  to represent the internet/ISP.
+I will use this external network  to represent the internet.
 This includes an Internet router, a switch, and public-facing services such as DNS and web servers.